practice area bg MOBILE practice area bg scaled

 Lightning damage is uniquely difficult to assess comprehensively because its most expensive consequences are frequently invisible during initial inspection.
 A direct strike or nearby surge that travels through your electrical system can damage wiring insulation in ways that don’t cause an immediate failure but create fire-hazard conditions that persist for months or years.
 Appliances and electronics that appear to survive a surge may have sustained internal damage that manifests as failure weeks later.
 HVAC systems, well pumps, security systems, and other motor-driven equipment may operate initially but fail prematurely because of surge-induced component degradation.

 This pattern of delayed and hidden damage creates a specific problem in the insurance claims context: the insurer’s adjuster inspects the property in the days immediately following the strike, documents the obvious losses, and produces a settlement based on what was visible at that moment.
 When the homeowner subsequently discovers that their HVAC compressor failed, their electrical panel requires replacement, or their wiring needs to be tested and potentially re-run, the insurer treats these as separate events unrelated to the original claim.
-Establishing the causal connection between the lightning event and delayed equipment failures requires the kind of documentation that is most effective when established immediately after the strike.
+Establishing the causal connection between the lightning event and delayed equipment failures requires documentation that is most effective when prepared immediately after the strike.

 The Causation Challenge